OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Speed_Timing.md

 ### Speed Caps and Limits

+**Game Rule Summary**: There are minimum attack speeds to prevent weapons from becoming impossibly fast.
+No matter how much Quickness and speed bonuses you have, melee weapons can't swing faster than 1.5 seconds and ranged weapons have their own limits.
+This maintains combat balance and prevents extreme speed builds.

 #### Minimum Attack Speeds
 - **Melee**: 1500ms (1.5 seconds)
 - **Ranged (Rapid Fire)**: 900ms (0.9 seconds)